Applications for our 2025 intake are now closed.

 The standard Convergence Science Centre PhD programme and studentship academic eligibility criteria are:

-• A first or upper second-class honours degree (or equivalent from a non-UK university) in a relevant subject.
+• A first or strong upper second-class honours degree (or equivalent) in a relevant subject.

 • Appropriate English language skills.